← All postsMarkets

 Each of these is a developer experience that a fintech founder in 2026 wouldn't accept from any other infrastructure category.
 They accept it because they have no other choice.
 That's the gap.

-What the next five years look like.
 The on-chain capital markets layer has been building piece by piece.
 Stables in 2014.
 ETFs in 2022.
 T-bills in 2023.
 Equities in 2024.
 Private credit in 2025.
-By 2030, ten percent of global flow runs on this layer, not under two.
+Eventually I think ten percent of global flow runs on this layer, not under two.

-What changes when 10% of $100T runs through APIs?
+What changes when 10% of $100T runs through APIs.
 Three things.

 • Speed of fintech iteration.
 Today building a neobroker takes a year of broker integration.
 Tomorrow it's a weekend.